solgon-network/solgon-network.github.io/_oslyrichouse/bitch_on.md

 #### Theo Gonzales
 ***In Progress***<br>
 Baby You're Retard<br>
-Please Dont Even Get Me Started
+Please Dont Even Get Me Started<br>
-You Cant Function, Or Something
+You Cant Function, Or Something<br>
-I Swear Your Smoking Something
+I Swear Your Smoking Something<br>

-You Bitch
+You Bitch <br>
-On And On And On And On And On And On And On And On x4
+On And On And On And On And On And On And On And On x4<br>